strongloop/strongloop.com2/_posts/2019-01-09-december-milestone.md

 We also polished the binding related documentation and extracted them into a standalone page [Binding](https://loopback.io/doc/en/lb4/Binding.html)

-## Tslint configurations
+## Tslint Configurations

 The built-in `no-unused-variable` rule raised many issues like conflicts with other rules and it's also been deprecated.
 As a solution, we are replacing it with another configuration property `no-unused`.
 This causes a possible breaking change and therefore a new standalone package `@loopback/tslint-config` is created to separate the major version bump for changing the tslint configurations from `@loopback/build`, you could check [PR#2159](https://github.com/strongloop/loopback-next/pull/2159) for details.

-## LoopBack 3 support
+## LoopBack 3 Support

 Since LB2 will reach its end of line by April 2019, we're searching through the modules in the StrongLoop organization and updating LoopBack dependencies from version to 2 to version 3.
 We updated `loopback-workspace` from a LoopBack 2 application to LoopBack 3 application without changing any behaviours of its APIs.
 As part of the update, the `WorkspaceEntity` and `Definition` models were removed from the model configuration file, as they are not meant to be accessed directly and they are not attached to a datasource.
 Finally, the application has been updated to use Node 6+ and the application's dependencies have also been updated to their latest versions.